spotinst/spotinst-sdk-go/README.md

 ## Examples

-To create a new Elastigroup:
+To list all existing Elastigroups:

 ```go
 logger := log.New(os.Stderr, "", 0)